Term-4-CSD-Team-48/ai-endpoint/README.md

 ### Running the server

-This server has been containerized and is available for pulling with
+If you are on linux, run

+./serve.sh

+If you are on windows, you will not be able to run the server directly.
+You will need to build the image directly and run it in a container.
+The image is already available for pulling with the below command

 docker pull public.ecr.aws/l1g2c1s4/50.001:ai